SHANMUKH-CH/rustic-wisdom/.github/ISSUE_TEMPLATE/issue_template.md

 2. The GitHub Actions workflow will be triggered.
 3. The output of the `cargo run` command will be commented on this issue.
 4. The issue will be closed automatically.

-## Additional Information

-Any additional information or context can be added here.